 Earning a Master’s Degree in Data Science in Pennsylvania

-- Online: A number of institutions offer data science master degree programs in an online format.
-Students of these programs complete all required curriculum through online study, thus providing them with an unparalleled level of flexibility and convenience.
-Most programs require students to visit the campus on just one or two occasions to complete an immersion experience, which allow students to meet their peers, their professors, and to engage in networking activities.
-Online programs are designed to rival their campus-based counterparts with features such as videos, interactive case studies, and self-paced lectures.
+Online: A number of institutions offer data science master degree programs in an online format.
+Students of these programs complete all required curriculum remotely for the best in flexibility and convenience.
+Most programs require students to visit the campus on just one or two occasions to complete an immersion experience, which allows students to meet their peers, their professors, and to engage in networking activities.
+Online programs are designed to rival their campus-based counterparts with videos and live stream lectures, interactive case studies, and self-paced lectures.

-- Part-time/accelerated: Although many students choose to complete data science master degree programs in a full-time format, other students may find that completing the program in a part-time or accelerated format better fits their personal or professional goals.
+Part-time/accelerated: Some students find that completing the program in a part-time or accelerated format better fits their personal or professional goals.
 Full-time programs in data science take between 18 and 24 months to complete, whereas accelerated programs take about 12 months and part-time programs take about 32 months.

-Depending on the institution, master degree programs in data science may go by a number of titles:
+Depending on the institution, these programs go by titles like: